 That moment and all those which surrounded it remain with me every moment of every day.
 Yesterday did not bear the date on which my husband died, but it included the moment: 1:20 in the afternoon of the third Tuesday of March.
-The sky was clouded with the same clinging wet snowflakes which weighed down and crushed the first tentative floral signs of spring, and spun birds into disarrayed formations–just as it was on the first Tuesday of spring when my husband died.
+The sky was suffused with the same clinging wet snowflakes which weighed down and crushed the first tentative floral signs of spring, and spun birds into disarrayed formations–just as it was on the first Tuesday of spring when my husband died.

 Of course, the Trafalmodorians would quickly cast me out for missing the larger point.
 That moments do not disappear–that they have not gone, gone away–does not mean that one should-or perhaps even can–mire oneself only in the darkest of them.
 Quite the opposite: the Tralfamodorians lived by the ultimate form of acceptance: “And so it goes.”

 the long tapers